 Incorporate pieces that your family collected in your décor—did they have a midcentury penchant; a collection of nautical memorabilia; or rugs and textiles from their own family heritage?
 Weave these pieces in with your own personal taste to create a sense of history in your home.

-While these chairs may seem like your average schoolhouse style, a discerning eye knows that these iconic chairs were designed by Jean Prouvé, one of the most influential designers of the 20th century.
-If a particular style interests you, read up on its history, and get to know the designers that created the movement.
-“I like Gino Sarfatti’s lights, Osvaldo Borsani chairs, Pierre Paulin desks, Alain Richard’s lights,” says Gennari.
+While this may look like an average daybed, a discerning eye knows that this iconic piece was designed by Ludwig Mies van der Rohe, one of the most influential designers of the 20th century.
+If a particular style interests you, read up on its history and get to know the designers that created the movement.
+“I like Gino Sarfatti’s lights, Osvaldo Borsani’s chairs, Pierre Paulin’s desks, and Alain Richard’s lights,” says Gennari.
 If these names sound new to you, they may be a good place to start.

-In addition to mixing materials and blending styles, Gennari, believes contradictions characterize a French interior.
+In addition to mixing materials and blending styles, Gennari believes contradictions characterize a French interior.
 Want your bedroom to be a mix of French provençal with midcentury staples, and contemporary art?
 Go for it.
 Think bright magenta photography will pair well with a bold chartreuse bench?
 Try it.
+Want to mix a marbleized wallpaper with a powder blue sofa?
+Why not?
 Things that don’t obviously pair well together often make for the most interesting interiors.

-Traditional design rules would probably advise against using mirrors of different sizes and placing them at different heights.
-They would probably also discourage from using fur in your bathroom, but Gennari recommends following your own rules.
+Traditional design rules would probably advise against using benches and ottomans in lieu of chairs.
+They would probably also discourage from having your curtains pool on the floor, but Gennari recommends following your own rules.
 Do what feels right for you, not what you were taught to be right in magazines—something that she calls her worst decorating faux pas.
 Just as there is a difference between fashion and style, there is a difference between trendy design rules and personal taste.

-One of the biggest mistakes Gennari notices in American style decorating, is “monomania for a particular color, or style,” she says—meaning our obsessive enthusiasm for a particular style.
+One of the biggest mistakes Gennari notices in American style decorating is “monomania for a particular color or style,” she says.
 Many interior designers have called out this issue for midcentury modern, which saw a wild resurgence post–Mad Men.
 They unanimously agreed that the future of design lied in a more expertly mixed, and eclectic combinations of styles—one more reason to adopt the essence of French decorating now more than ever.